Augmented Reality Navigation: Killer Feature for Your Mapping App

 In the ordinary, “un-augmented” world, we have to ask passers-by how to get to the destination and listen to their sometimes confusing answers.
 Of course, maps and geolocation apps partially solve the problem, but not fully.
 And then AR navigation solutions become our true salvation.

 Such programs allow supplementing real-world objects with various tips that appear on the app screen when hovering the device's camera over them.
-These tips include comments about buildings and routes, information on where the bus is going or where the certain ATM, restaurant or shop is located, etc. Definitely, there are plenty of ideas of mobile programs focused on augmented reality with GPS-based routing.
+These tips include comments about buildings and routes, information on where the bus is going or where the certain ATM, restaurant or shop is located, etc. Definitely, there are plenty of ideas for mobile programs focused on augmented reality with GPS-based routing.

 Though, in order to implement the augmented reality feature, you have to learn how to attach AR to real-world places; also, you need to work with maps as AR objects.
 And so on!
 The list of required skills and used technologies is truly great.